MicrosoftDocs/azure-dev-docs/articles/python/quickstart-intelligent-app-chat.md

     :::image type="content" source="./media/quickstart-intelligent-app-chat/browser-chat-with-your-data.png" alt-text="Screenshot of intelligent chat app in browser showing several suggetions for chat input and the chat text box to enter a question.":::

-### Use intelligent Chat app to get answers from PDF file catalog
+### Use intelligent chat app to get answers from PDF files

-The chat app is preloaded with employee benefits information from a [PDF file catalog](https://github.com/Azure-Samples/azure-search-openai-demo/tree/main/data).
+The chat app is preloaded with employee benefits information from [PDF files](https://github.com/Azure-Samples/azure-search-openai-demo/tree/main/data).
 You can use the chat app to ask questions about the benefits.
 The following steps walk you through the process of using the chat app.

-1. In the browser, enter a question about the catalog in the text box at the bottom of the page such as one of the following:
+1. In the browser, enter a question in the text box at the bottom of the page such as one of the following:

     * Does my plan cover annual eye exams?
     * What is my deductible?